Congressional candidate vows to stay in race while jailed

-DALTON, Ga.
-(AP) — A congressional candidate from Georgia says he’s ordering campaign signs and sending surrogates to meetings while he serves a jail sentence that could keep him locked up through Election Day.
+A congressional candidate from Georgia says he’s ordering campaign signs and sending surrogates to meetings while he serves a jail sentence that could keep him locked up through Election Day.

-Democrat Steve Foster of Dalton tells The Associated Press he has no intention to quit the race after a judge sentenced him in August to six months in jail for drunken driving.
+Democrat Steve Foster of Dalton said in a jailhouse phone call to The Associated Press he has no intention to quit the race after a judge sentenced him Aug.
+14 to spend six months in jail for a misdemeanor drunken driving conviction.
+The Nov.
+6 election is just two months away.

-Foster said in a phone interview from jail Wednesday: “Look, I’m not withdrawing.”
+“Look, I’m not withdrawing,” Foster said by phone Wednesday from the Catoosa County jail near the Georgia-Tennessee state line.

-Foster is challenging Republican Rep. Tom Graves in northwest Georgia’s 14th Congressional District.
-It’s a deep red district that Graves carried with 73 percent of the vote the last time he was opposed in 2012.
+The 61-year-old former physician is the first Democrat since 2012 to challenge Republican U.S. Rep. Tom Graves in northwest Georgia’s 14th District.
+Even if he was free to campaign, Foster would be considered a longshot.
+Graves ran unopposed in his last two elections and won his last contested race with 73 percent of the vote.

 Most Read Nation & World Stories